lanl-aea/waves/docs/templates.rst

 ********************

 There are currently two template projects available: ``modsim_template`` and ``modsim_template_2``.
-The first ``modsim_template`` is most similar to the tutorials and will be the easiest starting point for novice SCons and WAVES users.
+The first ``modsim_template`` is most similar to the tutorials and will be the easiest starting point for novice SCons and
+|PROJECT| users.
 It allows for a great deal of flexibility in both source and build tree structure.
+The second
-The second ``modsim_template_2`` has advantages for advanced SCons and WAVES users but places restrictions on the source and build tree structures and may be difficult for novice command line users to navigate.
+``modsim_template_2`` has advantages for advanced SCons and |PROJECT| users but places restrictions on the source and build tree structures and may be difficult for novice command line users to navigate.

 ``modsim_template_2`` uses the `SCons SConscript`_ ``duplicate=True`` default behavior :cite:`SCons,scons-user` to
 reduce the number of explicit file copy operations with :meth:`waves.scons_extensions.copy_substfile` and the Abaqus